500+ 5-star Google reviews

 With such a choice of shark experiences and diversity of species to discover, its no wonder The Bahamas is viewed by many as one of the best shark diving destinations in the world.
 However, globally shark numbers are declining, and where The Bahamas is a conservation success story, the same cannot be said for many other parts of the world.
 Bluewater Travel works closely with Shark Allies, a non-profit organization dedicated to the conservation of sharks and rays.
 They hope to encourage other destinations to follow The Bahamas lead in protecting the vulnerable shark species that live around their coasts.
 You can support their work and find out more about what they do here.

 For intimate shark diving experiences, the Shear Water liveaboard offers specialized trips led by renowned expert Jim Abernethy.
+For those who want a move customized experience, Epic Diving specializes in safe, up-close encounters with a variety of shark species throughout the Bahamas.

 Read more about diving in the Bahamas and get in touch with us to plan your next visit to the Bahamas.